-. . . select a winning contractor and then expect them to deliver on the requirements within the specified timeframe and budget.
+. . . select a winning contractor and then expect them to deliver on the requirements within the specified time frame and budget.
 However, this traditional approach almost always led to failures—each a spectacular waste of taxpayer dollars.

-—Jason Bloomberg, Forbes, Fixing Scheduling with Agile at the VA
+—Jason Bloomberg, ‘Fixing Scheduling with Agile at the VA.’
+Forbes

-Traditionally, requirements and design decisions were made up front to ensure that the Customer was getting what they wanted, and that was the basis for the contract.
-But these early requirements and design decisions constrained systems builders and reduced their ability to adapt to emerging information that could have helped them design a Solution that delivered better economic and competitive value for their Customers.
-The contract held them back.
-Thus the attempt to manage risk via early requirement specificity often backfired, to the detriment of all stakeholders.
+Traditionally, requirements and design decisions were made up-front to ensure customers were getting what they wanted.
+That was the basis of the contract with the systems provider.
+But these early requirements and design decisions constrained teams, reducing their ability to adapt to emerging data that could have informed a Solution that could have delivered better economic and competitive value.
+In short, the contract held them back.
+Thus, attempts to manage risk by requiring early specificity often backfire to the disadvantage of all stakeholders.

-What’s needed is a more Agile approach to contracts, one that benefits both parties in the near and the long term.
-This article describes the current state, then provides guidance for one such Agile Contract approach, the SAFe Managed-Investment Contract.
+What’s needed is a more Agile approach to contracts, one that benefits both parties in the near and long term.
+This article describes the current state and then guides an Agile Contract approach, the ‘SAFe Managed-Investment Contract.’

-Traditional Approaches to Systems Building Contracts
+Traditional Approaches to Purchasing Contracts for Systems

 Firm Fixed-Price Contracts